 Mr. Marshall received his law degree from Case Western Reserve University, and his undergraduate degree from Colgate University.
 Mr. Marshall has been selected as one of Florida’s Legal Elite by Florida Trend in 2013 and 2016, and selected as a Florida Super Lawyer in 2009.
 He has practiced law since 1999 and has lived in Florida since 2001.
 He is married and has two children.
-Outside of the law, he currently serves as the Board Chair on the North Broward Preparatory School Board of Trustees and serves as a Board of Director at the YMCA of South Palm Beach County.
+Outside of the law, he currently serves as the Board Chair on the North Broward Preparatory School Board of Trustees and serves as the Board Chair of the Peter Blum Family YMCA of the YMCA of South Palm Beach County.

 Case Western Reserve University J.D.

 United States District and Bankruptcy Courts for the Southern District of Florida